VUB-HYDR/co_occurring_climate_extremes_in_east_africa/README.md

 This python script enntails all the functions used in this analysis.
 Users should first run this script, before running the main.py.

 ### 2. [main.py](https://github.com/VUB-HYDR/concurrent_climate_extremes_in_east_africa/blob/96943eb9ec1335c823b160af81f04d49a07d4fca/main.py)
 This python script entails all the methods used to analyse the dataset using the functions within funcs.py.
-Users shoud ensure that the main.py, funcs.py nad the dataset are all within the same directory before running this script.
+Users shoud ensure that the main.py, funcs.py and the datasets are all within the same directory before running this script.

 ## Python Environment
 To ensure reproducibility of our analysis, the [env_concurrent_extremes_in_east_africa.yml](https://github.com/VUB-HYDR/concurrent_climate_extremes_in_east_africa/blob/bf4d63de1dd4d25ec89bee0f250c1262d7774ee7/env_concurrent_extremes_in_east_africa.yml) provides a clone of our python environment, with all of its packages and versions.
 Users should use their terminal or an Anaconda Prompt to create their environment using this env_concurrent_extremes_in_east_africa.yml.